hungphanquocviet/vscode-graph-tool/README.md

-# VS Code Graph Tool
+# VS Code Graph Data Structure Tool

 This Visual Studio Code extension allows you to create and visualize graph data structures directly within your code editor.
 It provides a simple interface to create nodes and edges, and then translates the graph into a text file in the DOT language.